 The interiors fuse expedition chic with contemporary design innovations, from freestanding handmade copper bathtubs to sumptuous four-poster beds.

 Our gourmet safari cuisine features a modern take on Sri Lanka cuisine and classics with a Wild Coast twist.
 Meals are inspired by nature and the freshness of local produce.
 The Ten Tuskers bar serves handcrafted cocktails featuring hyper local ingredients.
 Post evening game drive cocktails takes place in our rugged beach garden overlooking the ocean.

 In the 1950s Merrill vowed to restore the fortunes of his country’s ailing tea industry, whilst sharing the benefits with the community.
 Merrill believed that no business was possible without the combined efforts of workers, staff, clients, consumers and in the case of tea - the environment.

-Resplendent Ceylon is creating a trail of small luxury resorts across Sri Lanka, offering the traveller a range of authentic cultural experiences while contributing towards local communities and the environment through the MJF Foundation & Dilmah Conservation.
-Read about our journey.
+Conceived by the Fernando family, Sri Lankan tea producers & founders of Dilmah Ceylon Tea, Resplendent Ceylon’s collection of small, luxury resorts offer the discriminating traveller a remarkable circuit across Sri Lanka, with a range of authentic experiences, while contributing towards local communities & the environment through the MJF Foundation & Dilmah Conservation.